Inspired by Organic

 Organic farming encourages farmers to work in harmony with nature instead of against it.
 Traditional farming methods use synthetic chemicals to increase and maintain yields.
 Following the conventional approach, land is seen for its yield, not how it will serve the landscape and future generations.
 The addition of organic material to the soil and following varied planting patterns allows soil to enrich over time.
 Those are key aspects to organic farming methods, and healthy topsoil reduces erosion.

 Conventional farming methods are also heavily reliant on fossil fuels and contribute to the depletion of soil carbon.
 Research has shown that organic, regenerative agriculture has the potential to hold carbon in soil and reduce the impacts of climate change.
 The use of synthetic chemicals in conventional farming has shown to pollute air, water, soil, and living things.
 Some researchers attribute ocean dead zones to farming chemical run off.

 Eating organic reduces synthetic chemical exposure, and though you may not directly handle conventional farming chemicals, conventional produce may be laced with them.
 Studies show that the entire US population is exposed to agricultural chemicals on a regular basis, and there’s concern they may cause reproductive disorders, birth defects, and cancer.

 Choosing organic not only supports practices that are good for you, it supports practices that are good for your community and the planet.

 It’s a priority for us to keep our luscious dairy-free delights healthy for your body, mind, and soul.
 As a trailblazer in the non-dairy frozen dessert sector, Coconut Bliss has always been, and remains, 100% committed to organic.
 You can show your support for organic by enjoying our coconut milk ice cream one blissful bite at a time!

-Discover more about what’s happening this week in Washington, DC.
-Check out the hashtag #ORGANICWEEKDC on social media.
+Discover more about what’s happening at a federal level by following the hashtag #ORGANICWEEKDC on social media.